The short version:

 Up until January 2010, I worked for The Globe and Mail, a daily national newspaper based in Toronto, for about 15 years.
 I wrote about the stock market and then about oil and gas, and then became one of the first employees of the Globe’s breaking news website in 2000.
 I wrote about technology and the web, set up the paper’s first blog, and then became the Globe’s first “communities editor,” a new position aimed at helping make it easier for readers to interact with the paper and its writers and content.
 I set up the paper’s Twitter account and Facebook page and helped introduce a new comment moderation system.

 I write on my personal blog about personal things, as well as things that don’t really fit in with my work assignments, and interesting sites and articles I come across.
-You can find me on Twitter, as well as on Facebook, and on LinkedIn.
-Feel free to email me at firstname.lastname@example.org — I can’t guarantee that I will reply, but I will do my best.
+I also post things I’ve written for CJR, as well as a daily email newsletter where I collect interesting links, called When The Going Gets Weird, which you can find here.
+You can find me on Twitter, as well as on Mastodon.
+Feel free to email me at [email protected] — I can’t guarantee that I will reply, but I will do my best.

 The long version: